 Kevin wanted to wear something fresh and modern, so he opted for off grey colored custom suite from the Suit Supply.

 Aissa had ten bridesmaids in her bridal party, and given that they came from far and wide (namely Texas, California, Florida and Puerto Rico) finding somewhere they could all get to to ry on some dresses was priority number one.
 The girls wore simple grey chiffon gowns which they got from David’s Bridal.

-The couple had civil ceremony presided over by celebrant Pat Mangan.
+The couple had Spiritualist ceremony presided over by celebrant Pat Mangan of Spiritual Ceremonies.
 "It was important to us that we incorporated God in our union," explains Aissa.
 "Our first reading was an extract from First Letter of St. Paul to the Corrinthians.
 Another important detail for the couple was to include some traditions in the ceremony - "we performed the tradition of hand fasting, blessed our rings from the water of the Shannon River and with sand from a beach near our home in California and included the lighting of the unity candles."